Multi-Objective Optimization for Sparse Deep Multi-Task Learning: Acknowledgment

 \subsection{Datasets:}

 In addition to the MultiMNIST dataset, we create Cifar10Mnist using CIFAR-10 and MNIST data sources.
 Since the CIFAR-10 training set consists of $50000$ images and the MNIST training set contains $60000$ digits, we pad the first $50000$ digits from MNIST over the CIFAR-10 images after making them slightly translucent.
 For the test set, we pad the $10000$ CIFAR-10 images over the $10000$ MNIST digits.
-Figure \ref{fig:sample_CMdata} shows sample images from the Cifar10Mnist dataset.
 For the experiments involving our method, we partitioned the training sets of both the MultiMNIST and Cifar10Mnist datasets into Train and Validation sets.
 Notably, the Validation set's data volume equaled that of the Test data.